how to read a map

 Before you go:

 Before setting off on your chosen route, it is best practice to look carefully at the map.
 Doing so will make map reading a lot easier.
-The route can then be checked so that any potential hazards can be identified.
+Therefore the route can then be checked so that any potential hazards can be identified.
 If needed they can be avoided or a better quicker/safer route can be followed.
 In addition to this, maps are the best guide during your journey.
 Firstly they can help you follow your planned route.
-And secondly let you walk and plan days that don’t involve you covering more height than is needed!
+And also let you walk and plan days that don’t involve you covering more height than is needed!

 Map Reading: